 Some local soldiers

-Some Vignacourt soldiers having fought in France or abroad for World War I and for the American War of Independance.
+Some Vignacourt soldiers having fought in France or abroad for World War I, the World War II, for the American War of Independance, and other conflicts.

 Dead soldiers during the wars are named in the "Municipal cemetery" section, History part.

 He served with the French army in the following regiments:

 - 103th Infantry regiment, 30th December 1915

 - 61th Territorial infantry, 16th January 1919